 The most convenient way to start or stop the archiving process is using the MAIN ARCHIVE screen.
-When archiving is stopped the quick start button REC is available.
-If archiving is on, the same button takes the form of ISTOP, and stops data archiving.
-After stopping, user can resume recording by pressing the button REC, and the results are appended to the current file existing in the internal memory.
+When archiving is stopped the quick start button start is available.
+If archiving is on, the same button takes the form of stopping, and stops data archiving.
+After stopping, user can resume recording by pressing the button and the results are appended to the current file existing in the internal memory.
 Starting or stopping recording requires double confirmation.
 These functions can also be password protected.

-Both functions can be also activated from the MAIN ARCHIVE screen: $MENU \rightarrow Resume/Stop\ recording$ and from Main menu: $Archiving\ commands \rightarrow Resume/Stop\ recording$.
+Both functions can be also activated from the MAIN ARCHIVE screen: \blacksquare Resume/Stop recording and from Main menu: \blacksquare Archiving commands \rightarrow Resume/Stop recording.